lowRISC/opentitan/sw/device/lib/base/freestanding/README.md

-# OpenTitan Freestanding C Headers
+---
+title: "Freestanding C Headers"
+---

 This subtree defines headers requred for a C freestanding implementation, as specified in S4p6 of the C11 standard.
 Said headers are implemented to the letter as described in respective sections of said standard.